AlexAxenti/School-Projects/Project1/README.md

 for which one of the two lines they want to keep, for which they must input '1' or '2'.

 ## Custom Feature Last Backup Date
 **Description:** This script searches for all files/directories with the word 'backup' at the end of the name.
-For every file found, the last date modified will be displayed (while also being recorded into a log file to keep track of how up to date all of your backups are) as well as prompting the user if they would like to create a new backup of that file/directory (given that the original name is the same just without 'backup')
+For every file/directory found, the last date modified will be displayed (while also being recorded into a log file to keep track of how up to date all of your backups are) as well as prompting the user if they would like to create a new backup of that file/directory (given that the original name is the same just without 'backup')